zandjyo/Plotting_Functions/README.md

   survey 52=AI,98=EBS Shelf, 78=EBS Slope, and 47 = GOA
   bins can either be specified as in bins=c(0,100,200,300,400) or as percentiles based on time series length composition frequency with the number of divisions entered in bins e.g. bins=5 would be 5 percentiles.
-  Example use code below for EBS Pollock and with 5 percentile bins
+  Example use code below for EBS Pollock and with 5 percentile bins:
   afsc_username=""
   afsc_password=""
   data_1<-Get_DATA(username=afsc_username,password=afsc_password,species=21720,survey = 98,bins = 5,FIG=T,yr=1982:2021)